What is the difference between TEFL, TESL & TESOL?

 What's the difference between an online and an on-site program?

 Online courses can provide the basic theory of English teaching, but they obviously lack any practical content.
 Our on-site courses provide a high level of in-class tuition, interaction, practice classes and feedback sessions.
-The confidence you gain from studying an on-site course cannot be matched by self-study at home.
+The confidence you gain from studying on an on-site course cannot be matched by self-study at home.

 If you do not have the time for a 4-week on-site course in Phuket, consider doing an on-line course then joining our 1-week intro course to get some practical experience in a controlled, supportive environment.
 Contact us for further details.